jcalvarezj/practice/Java/EspacioAereo/README.md

 There are example game maps for loading on the *parametros* folder

-Made by Juan C. Alvarez and Andrez R. Alvarez
+Made by Juan C. Alvarez and Andres R. Alvarez